Dzungar wars

 A minor Ming force of 5,000 under Wu Weizhong arrived at the Yalu River on 5 January.

-The Battle of Byeokjegwan was a military engagement fought on 27 February 1593 between the armies of the Ming dynasty led by Li Rusong and Japanese forces under Kobayakawa Takakage.
-It resulted in Japanese victory and Ming retreat.
+The Battle of Byeokjegwan was a military engagement fought in the winter of 27 February 1593, between the armies of the Ming dynasty led by Li Rusong and Japanese forces under Kobayakawa Takakage.
+It resulted in a Japanese victory and Ming retreat.

 (The latter had the Ming army greatly outnumbered and failed to accomplish its goal, but can be designed as a “breakout” type battle)